DrewNaylor/HideSettingsPages/README.md

 To run HideSettingsPages, your computer requires the following:

 - HideSettingsPages Registry Helper.
 This is included with HideSettingsPages and is what applies the Registry key value to hide the pages the user chooses.
-It's sometimes refered to as "hsp_registry-helper" as that's the filename I chose for it.
+It's sometimes referred to as "hsp_registry-helper" as that's the filename I chose for it.

 - [Microsoft .Net 4.6.1 Framework](https://www.microsoft.com/en-us/download/details.aspx?id=49981)